 Do Cats Know When You’re Ignoring Them?

 As described in a journal by Animals, cats entertain social relationships with humans.
 They’re also sensitive to our communication signals.
-So, cats are able to recognize when their owners are ignoring them.
+So, cats can recognize when their owners are ignoring them.

 Not only are they impacted mentally, but they’re also affected physically.
 This means if you’re ignoring your pet as a training tool, it might not be the most effective method.
 Instead, positive reinforcement works better.